madalynbartman/databricks_delta_lakes/README.md

-The guided_project directory contains a project from the Data Management with Databricks: Big Data with Delta Lakes cousera guided project
+The guided_project directory contains a project from the Data Management with Databricks: Big Data with Delta Lakes cousera guided project.
+The goal is to create Delta Tables in Databricks then write, transform, and query data.